vyos/vyos-documentation/docs/installation/install.rst

 Installation
 ############

-VyOS installation requires to download a VyOS .iso file.
+VyOS installation requires a downloaded VyOS .iso file.
 That file is a live install image that lets you boot a live VyOS.
-From that live system you can proceed to the permanent installation on a hard drive or any other type of storage.
+From the live system, you can proceed to a permanent installation on a hard drive or any other type of storage.

 .. table:: Comparison of VyOS image releases